AmreshVs/react-infinite-data/readme.md

 # react-infinite-data
 Forget pagination, Use infinite page scroll for good user experience.
 This react component has necessary customization and its super easy to integrate in your project.
 Thinking about the size?
-Don't worry the size is just **3.8K (gzipped: 1.2k)** only.
+Don't worry the size is just **3.8K (gzipped: 1.2k)** only and there are no other dependencies.

 # Install
 ```bash